ishubhamparmar/WhatsRemind/README.md

 Schedule reminders for specific date &amp; time and get notified on WhatsApp.

 ## Screenshots

+Screenshot-1 : App Interface

 ![App Screenshot](Screenshots/Screenshot1.png)

 App Screenshot, Soothing and Easy to use User-Interface.
 The list of all the reminders is displayed with the date and time.
 User would get a WhatsApp message for the scheduled time.

+Screenshot-2 : WhatsApp Chat- Message with the reminders

 ![WhatsApp Notification](Screenshots/Screenshot2.png)

 Screenshot of WhatsApp Messages received from WhatsRemind Contact.

 ## How to use